AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-reports.md

 The report management interface is intuitive and includes fine-grained options and controls to access archived reports and view report run statuses (success, failed, and queued).

-When a report is generated, you are notified by <!-- through an email (optional) and --> an inbox notification.
+When a report is generated, you are notified via <!-- through an email (optional) and --> an inbox notification.
 You can view, download, or delete a report from the report listing page, where all previously generated reports are displayed.

 ## Generate reports {#generate-reports}